19hours/sg-statutes/Acts/Income Tax Act.md

 (b) of a crop of a different product approved by the Minister;

-“research and development” means any systematic or intensive study carried out in the field of science or technology with the object of using the results of the study for the production or improvement of materials, devices, products, produce, or processes, but does not include —
+“research and development” means any systematic, investigative and experimental study that involves novelty or technical risk carried out in the field of science or technology with the object of acquiring new knowledge or using the results of the study for the production or improvement of materials, devices, products, produce, or processes, but does not include —

 (a) quality control or routine testing of materials, devices or products;